 - With the World Bank expecting a recession & UBS calculating higher real estate bubble risks, we don’t know the impact of crashing property prices on crowdfunding.

 To ensure as much transparency as possible with our investors, we publish regular videos on our YouTube channel or articles on our blog, our FAQ, or our real estate Wiki.

 Should You Invest In Real Estate Crowdfunding?

 Now that you know all about the different types of real estate crowdfunding as well as their advantages & disadvantages there is only one question left to answer: Should you invest in real estate crowdfunding? 🤔

 The idea to divide exciting investment properties into multiple parts in order to lower the investment barriers for investors is great and offers a lot of benefits.
-That is why we at GermanReal.Estate are doing that as well with properties on our primary and secondary market you can invest in with real estate security tokens.
+That is why we at GermanReal.Estate are doing that as well with properties on our marketplace you can invest in with real estate security tokens.

 Before investing in real estate crowdfunding with any platform, we recommend doing a lot of due diligence about the properties you want to invest in as well as the real estate crowdfunding platform itself (especially when they are outside of Germany with different tax rules).
 Who are the people behind the platform what is their prior experience in the (German) real estate industry?
 Do they have a successful real estate investing track record?

 16 thoughts on “Real Estate Crowdfunding – A Complete Guide To Read”